 READ MORE: Sun gods and goddesses

 The mother of Asclepius was an actual princess.
 But, she was also a mortal woman.
 Maybe because she couldn’t relate to the life of an immortal god, Koronis actually fell in love with another mortal person while she was pregnant with Asclepius.
 Because Koronis was unfaithful to Apollo, Asclepius’ father ordered to kill her while she was still pregnant.

-What is Asclepius the Greek god of?
+What is Asclepius the Greek God Of?

 Since his father was a mighty god, the son of Apollo was believed to have obtained godlike characteristics from his father.
 Apollo decided to give Asclepius the power of healing and secret knowledge on the use of medicinal plants and herbs.
 Through this, he was able to perform surgery, incantations, and perform novel medicinal ceremonies.

 However, he had to be taught properly before he could help everyone with his powers.
-Also, just giving him a vast knowledge on the aforementioned topics doesn’t mean that you instantly become a god.
-But, we will return to that in a bit.

 Asclepius’ Tutor: Chiron

 Apollo was too busy with his everyday tasks, so he couldn’t take care of Asclepius himself.
 He searched for the right tutor and carer so that Asclepius was taught to apply his supernatural powers appropriately.
 The right tutor ended up being Chiron.

 Chiron was not just a regular human being.
 He was actually a centaur.
 A centaur was a creature that was very prevalent in Greek mythology.
 Its head, arms, and torso are that of a human, while its legs and body are that of a horse.
 The centaur Chiron is actually seen as one of the most important centaurs in Greek mythology.